Kathy Brown: Career

 In 2004, Brown was the lead vocalist on British act Soul Central's "Strings of Life (Stronger on My Own)" which reached number six on the UK Singles Chart and number one on the UK Dance Chart.
 The single was also a hit in Europe, reaching number twenty-eight on the Eurochart.
 "Strings of Life" samples Rhythim Is Rhythim's 1989 house classic of the same name.

 Brown's vocals animate other cuts such as "Voodoo Magic" and "Time & Time Again" with the Major Boys.
 Brown's rendition of "You Give Good Love" reached the Top 10 of the UK Dance Chart in August 2002.
 In the spring 2006 she recorded "Get Another Love", released on Defected Records.
 The track went on to score in the Top 10 of the BBC Radio 1 Dance Chart.

 In 2008, Brown and dance outfit White Knights released "Sound of the City".
 The single, written by Jason Gardiner and Nick Tcherniak about Soho, London, peaked at number six on the UK Upfront Club chart.

 In the fall of 2010, Brown reconnected with producer David Shaw and partner Deep Influence to produce two tracks; "Feel the Music" and "Love and Pain" on the duo's digitally distributed Kontinuous Music.

+In 2023, she guested on "Stardust" the debut single by Portuguese-British singer Maya Blandy, a track produced by The Herbaliser's Jake Wherry.